Best Cheap Health Insurance in Kentucky for 2026

 Kentucky Medicaid is a kind of free health insurance for people with low incomes.

-If you make less than about $21,000 as an individual, or about $44,000, as a family of four, you qualify for Medicaid.
+If you make less than about $22,000 as a single person or about $44,000 as a family of four, you qualify for Medicaid.
 Medicaid can lower or eliminate your health care costs, but you usually only qualify if you have a low income.

 If you are pregnant, you can make more and still qualify.
 And pregnant and postpartum women who don't qualify for Medicaid might qualify for Kentucky's Children's Health Insurance Program (CHIP), along with their children.